Meet the Team

 Troy Haugen currently serves as Career & Technical Education coordinator and the coordinator of the Otter Tail Family Services Collaborative at Lakes Country Service Cooperative in Fergus Falls.
 In these roles, Troy administers the Carl Perkins grant for 26 school districts in west central Minnesota and coordinates the efforts of a collaborative of eight school districts, five county agencies, the community action agency, and multiple heath care and other nonprofits as they work to create an equitable, seamless web of services for our families.
 Troy is a licensed teacher, school principal and superintendent with more than 20 years of experience in education.
 Troy also serves as an adjunct instructor of graduate education.
 He has a special interest in teacher licensure, alternative pathways to licensure, education policy, rural education and equity in education.
 Troy, his wife, Tiffany, and four children (daughters Ella and Grace and twin sons Evan and Benjamin) live near Rollag on the farm that has been in his family for four generations.

-Prior to joining M State, she served as an area representative with ASSE International Student Exchange and as the community development director at THE GOD'S CHILD Project.
-Mathers is an alum of the United Way's 35 under 35 Leadership Program, the NEW Leadership Development Institute, a 2015 recipient of M State's Distinguished Achievement Award and a 2009 recipient of NDSU's Tapestry for Diverse Talents award.
+Mathers is an alum of the United Way's 35 under 35 Leadership Program, the NEW Leadership Development Institute, a 2015 and 2019 recipient of M State's Distinguished Achievement Award and a 2009 recipient of NDSU's Tapestry for Diverse Talents award.

-She serves as secretary on the Fargo-Moorhead Jeremiah Program Board of Trustees and has mentored her Little Sister through the Village's Big Brothers, Big Sisters program for the last seven years.
-Mathers is an avid CrossFit enthusiast and enjoys camping, yoga and spending time with daughter Ellie, partner Michael and the family dog, Winston.
+Mathers is an avid CrossFit enthusiast and enjoys camping, thrift stores and spending time with daughter Ellie, partner Michael and the family dog, Winston.

 K12 Collaboration Manager